Wildboar-Software/directory/apps/meerkat-docs/docs/architecture.md

 Examples of this pattern can be seen in OpenSSL and Postfix.

+Another advantage of this pattern is that, configuration information is sometimes not available in an immediately useful format.
+Take X.509 certificates for example.
+They are not stored in a format that can be copied-and-pasted directly into memory: they have to be decoded / deserialized.
+To add to this, they are often PEM-encoded too.
+If every function directly read configuration from a configuration file, every usage of a given X.509 certificate would require removing the PEM encoding, then parsing the resulting DER encoding.

+Instead, this "context object" pattern abstracts away the configuration from the medium in which it is stored.
+Configuration in the context object is always kept in its most readily useful form.
+On start up, this context object is populated once from the configuration source, whether it is a file, environment variables, or something else.

 ## X.518 Procedures

 Almost all of the procedures in ITU Recommendation X.518 are represented as a